Lodged by the Supreme Administrative Court

 The text of the request for a preliminary ruling can be found here.

-The judgement of CJEU of 22 June 2016 Odvolací finanční ředitelství v Český rozhlas (C-11/15) can be found here.
+The judgement of Court of Justice of 22 June 2016, Odvolací finanční ředitelství v Český rozhlas (C-11/15) can be found here.

 The Supreme Administrative Court lodged a reference for a preliminary ruling in a case concerning freedom of establishment by the resolution No. 2 Afs 51/2014-73 of the 13th August 2014.